P-R-I-Y-A-D-H-A-R-S-H-I-N-I-B/Forecasting-System---Project-Demand-of-Products-at-a-Retail-Outlet-Based-on-Historical-Data/README.md

     Visualize the predictions.
 ## Expected Project Outcome
     Learn about different forecasting models like ARMA and ARIMA.
-    Get knowledge in python libraries like numpy, pandas, statsmodels and prophet.
-    Get familiar with industry type projects.
+    Get knowledge in python libraries like numpy, pandas, statsmodels, prophet and get familiar with industry type projects.
 ## Software Requirements
     Jupyter Notebook
     Python